Jorge Miguel Ribeiro Pereira

 Krüger L, Pereira JM, et al (2018).
 How the future climate may modulate the non-breeding distribution of a Vulnerable gadfly petrel.
 Marine Ecology Progress Series

--- Predict the impacts of Human stressors on seabird's' at-sea distribution
+-- Predict the impacts of Human stressors on seabird's' at-sea behaviour

 Clark BL..., Pereira JM, et al (2023).
 Global assessment of marine plastic exposure risk for oceanic seabirds.
 Nature Communications